mablack/cordova-diagnostic-plugin/README.md

     cordova plugin add cordova.plugins.diagnostic.api-22

 **NOTE**: Phonegap Build now supports API 23, so its users may use the main plugin branch (`cordova.plugins.diagnostic`).

+### Android Auto Backup

+* Android 6 and above introduces an [Auto Backup](http://androiddoc.qiniudn.com/training/backup/autosyncapi.html) mechanism whereby app data is backed up to the Cloud and restored when the app is re-installed or installed on a different device signed in with the same Google account.
+* By default, Auto Backup will sync **all local app data** including file storage, databases, shared preferences (k/v storage), etc.
+* This plugin uses Android's [SharedPreferences API](https://developer.android.com/reference/android/content/SharedPreferences) in order to track whether a runtime permission has been requested during the current installation.
+* This enables the plugin to determine if a permission's status is `NOT_REQUESTED` vs `DENIED_ALWAYS` since the Android runtime permissions API does not distinguish between these states.
+* So if Auto Backup is enabled for your app, you'll need to exclude the shared preferences used by this plugin, otherwise preferences that were requested during a previous installation will be wrongly determined as `DENIED_ALWAYS` if the shared preferences data is restored from Cloud storage
+* To exclude this plugin's data, add the following rule to your XML backup rules: `<exclude domain="sharedpref" path="Diagnostic.xml"/>`

 ## Windows